 (30) "Tissue bank'' means a person that is licensed, accredited, or regulated under federal or state law to engage in the recovery, screening, testing, processing, storage, or distribution of tissue.

 § 2711 Persons who may execute an anatomical gift.

 (a) Any individual of sound mind and 18 years of age or more or an agent of such an individual, or an individual not of such age who has parental consent may give all or any part of the individual's body for any purposes specified in § 2712 of this title, the gift to take effect upon the donor's death.
 However, a married minor may make such a donation without parental consent.

 (b) "Parental consent'' as used in this section shall be defined as the recorded permission by any of the following persons in order of priority stated below when persons of prior classes are no longer living or no longer have contractual capacity and when there is no notice to a donee of an objection, written or otherwise, by a person of the same class:

 (2) A legal guardian;

 (3) Any individual having legal custody.

-(5) A guardian of the person of the decedent at the time of death;
+(10) A guardian of the person of the decedent at the time of death;

-(d) If the donee has actual notice of contrary indications by the decedent or that a gift by a member of a class is opposed by 50 percent or more of the reasonably available members of the same class or by a member of a prior class, the donee shall not accept the gift.
+(d) If the donee knows of an objection by the decedent or that a gift authorized by a member of a class is opposed by 50 percent or more of the reasonably available members of the same class or by a member of a prior class, the donee shall not accept the gift.
 The persons authorized by subsection (c) of this section may make the gift after death or immediately before death.
 A gift made by a person authorized pursuant to subsection (c) of this section may be amended or revoked by that person subject to § 2715(d) of this title.

 (e) A gift of all or part of a body authorizes any examination necessary to assure medical acceptability of the gift for the purposes intended.